TP3 - Data Preprocessing

 # To do

 e.
-Once again, study the correlation matrix of the data after removing outliers and high leverage data points.
+Once again, study the correlation matrices of the data after removing outliers and high leverage data points.
 Conclude.

 # To do